 To keep it uncontaminated by dust Where then could dust collect?

-So Hui Neng while adhering to Hung Jen’s request that he should not talk to other members of the community, has ultimately not been able to completely hide his realisation.
+So, Hui Neng, while adhering to Hung Jen’s request that he should not talk to other members of the community, has ultimately not been able to completely hide his realisation.
 His compassionate impulse to bring clarity where there was confusion, has brought the attention to Hui Neng that Hung Jen had been trying to avoid.
 The clarity of his insight is now evident in the writing on the wall, which immediately causes quite a stir in the monastery.
-As soon as Hung Jen sees the second gatha on the wall next to Shen Xiu’s, he recognises the wisdom in it and knows it to be composed by Hui Neng, but fearing a violent attack on Hui Neng motivated by jealousy and envy, he immediately attempts to erase it with his shoe, and is disparaging and dismissive about it.
+As soon as Hung Jen sees the second gatha on the wall next to Shen Xiu’s, he recognises the wisdom in it and knows that it could only have been composed by Hui Neng.
+Fearing a violent attack on Hui Neng motivated by jealousy and envy, he immediately attempts to erase Hui Neng’s gatha with his shoe, and is disparaging and dismissive about it.
 Intent on protecting Hui Neng, he makes it known that he thinks the second gatha to be the work of one who has also not yet realised the ultimate nature of mind

-These two gathas viewed side by side in this way speak volumes not only about the Chan Buddhist tradition at that time and about the Buddhist tradition in general.
+These two gathas viewed side by side in this way speak volumes not only about the Chan Buddhist tradition at that time, but about the Buddhist tradition in general.
 They present an eternal philosophical question, a perennial starting point for inquiry for all spiritual students and for all spiritual communities.
-History has shown that the world view and emphasis represented by Shen Xiu’s gatha tends to come to dominate the philosophy and practice in almost all religions and spiritual traditions, whereas the Hui Neng’s gatha represents that insight which originally initiates or brings renewal to these traditions.
+History has shown that the world view and emphasis represented by Shen Xiu’s gatha tends to come to dominate the philosophy and practice in almost all religions and spiritual traditions, whereas the Hui Neng’s gatha represents that insight which both initiates, or brings renewal to, these traditions.

 A Secret Meeting – Late at Night

-This late night meeting must have been extraordinary for both of them.
+This late-night meeting must have been extraordinary for both of these men.
 Hui Neng describes it in some detail in his autobiographical talk.
 They may only have had one or two hours together and Hui Neng clearly still treasures the memory many years later.
 It is a moment in the story for us to treasure also.
-At the meeting Hung Jen expounds the Diamond Sutra and a particular line in the text makes a huge impact on Hui Neng.
+At the meeting, Hung Jen expounds the Diamond Sutra and a particular line in the text makes a huge impact on Hui Neng.

 “One should use one’s mind in such a way that it will be free from any attachment,”

-“became thoroughly enlightened, and realized that all things in the universe are the One Mind itself.”
+“became thoroughly enlightened, and realised that all things in the universe are the One Mind itself.”